38.5 Celsius Converted To Fahrenheit

 • Q: Are there any other methods besides the formula for converting Celsius to Fahrenheit?

 • A: While the formula is the most direct method, graphical representations or conversion tables can also be used.
-However, the formula remains the most versatile and accurate method for all values.
+On the flip side, the formula remains the most versatile and accurate method for all values.

 • Q: Why are there different temperature scales?